Nek5000/NekDoc/source/bibliography.rst

 ..
 [Patera1984] Patera, A.T.
 "A spectral element method for fluid dynamics : laminar flow in
     a channel expansion." *J. Comput.
 Phys.* **54**:468--488, 1984.

+..
+[Walsh1992] Walsh, O. "Eddy solutions of the Navier-Stokes equations." *The NSE II-Theory and
+    Numerical Methods*, J.G.
+Heywood, K. Masuda, R. Rautmann, and V.A.
+Solonikkov, eds., Springer, 306--309, 1992.